Fatima Jinnah: 1965 presidential election

-Ayub criticised Fatima's clothing as unbecoming of a "Mother of the Nation,"and portrayed her as pro-Indian and pro-American.
+Ayub criticised Fatima's clothing as unbecoming of a "Mother of the Nation," and portrayed her as pro-Indian and pro-American.
 Ayub declared that a woman was not fit to rule and secured the backing of sections of the Barelvi ulama, while the Deobandi ulama and pro-Islamic parties—despite their general hostility to women in public life—reluctantly supported Fatima for pragmatic reasons.
 Although Maulana Maududi and the Jamaat-e-Islami had previously declared that a woman could not hold the highest office in a Muslim country, the party endorsed Fatima as its candidate while Maududi was in prison.
 Upon his release, Maududi supported this decision, describing it as necessary to combat what he considered the greater evil of Ayub's martial law regime: "On one side is a man; other than his gender there is nothing good about him; on the other is a woman; aside from her gender nothing is wrong about her."

 Fatima criticised the Indus Waters Treaty signed between Pakistan and India in 1960 under Ayub.
 Speaking at a large public meeting in Jhelum on 19 November 1964, she warned that the treaty could have long-term environmental consequences for West Pakistan.
 Fatima said that the bunds constructed as part of the water-sharing arrangements would become choked with silt within 50 years and that the diversion of river water could eventually leave West Pakistan barren.
-She questioned the legitimacy of the agreement, accusing the President of having "sold away" the future interests of the country without the people's consent.
+She questioned the legitimacy of the agreement, accusing Ayub of having "sold away" the future interests of the country without the people's consent.

 Wax statues of Fatima and her brother Muhammad Ali at Madame Tussauds in London.